Costco Chicken Bone Broth + Must Do Flavor Enhancement

-After way too much time researching the difference, I just only have a general idea of the difference between chicken broth and chicken bone broth.
+After way too much time researching the difference, I still only have a general idea of the difference between chicken broth and chicken bone broth.
 There is a lot of conflicting information out there.

 If anybody can really clear it up, I would love to hear your thoughts in the comment section below.

 Costco Cost Comparison